deeepwin/lego-cnn/README.md

 In case you face issues in installation, please let me know.

 If you train locally make sure you run on GPU with enough memory.
-Nevertheless, it is often of advangtage to just start the training locally, to check if the configuration is correct and if there is no error, before running it on Colab or Kaggle.
+Nevertheless, it is often of advantage to just start the training locally, to check if the configuration is correct and if there is no error, before running it on Colab or Kaggle.
 To do this, you can use the following python file:

 `python train_lego_locally.py`

 Uncomment or comment the individual lines to call the main function (tmain) at your wish.

 ## Evaluation

-If you run on Colab, the *train_lego_on_colab* notebook contains already a section to analyse the RPN and a section to run the evaluation (inference).
+If you run on Colab, the **train_lego_on_colab.ipynb** notebook contains already a section to analyse the RPN and a section to run the evaluation (inference).
 This is the best starting point.
 If this runs, your all set.

-In the folder
+You can find in the following folder

 `../samples/lego`

-you find additional notebooks, that go into more detail.
-Some are to inspect the network in more detail, such as visualization for the feature maps.
-Others for inference purposes.
+additional notebooks, that go into more detail.
+Some are to inspect the network, such as visualization for the feature maps.
+Others for inference purposes or checking the datasets.